LeeAnnEditor/o365hq/blog/Make your way to zero-trust network security with Microsoft 365.md

 +++
-title = "Make your way to zero-trust network security with Microsoft 365" description = "Recently we have discussed the subject of zero-trust network security, but at the Security and Compliance Virtual conference that took place recently, experts talked a lot about zero-trust architecture in Microsoft 365 environment, and we’ve decided to share some of the most interesting insights from the conference." date = 2019-05-29
+title = "Make your way to zero-trust network security with Microsoft 365" description = "Previously, we discussed the subject of zero-trust network security, but at the Security and Compliance Virtual Conference that took place recently, experts talked a lot about zero-trust architecture in the Microsoft 365 environment, and we’ve decided to share some of the most interesting insights from the conference." date = 2019-05-29

 [taxonomies]